 Credits: 6 European Credits.
 Read more about credits and credit transfer.
 Early admission deadline: Wednesday 1 February 2023 Regular admission deadline: Saturday 1 April 2023 Who is this programme for?
 Students should be in good academic standing to participate in the summer school.
 For current university students (Bachelors and Masters) in the arts and social sciences with an interest in in urban studies.
 For working professionals with a desire to continue their education in this field.

 This three-week interdisciplinary course unravels the theory, policies, politics and practices of placemaking, taking Amsterdam as a site for analysis and action.
 Placemaking is more than a method; it is a philosophy for the development and experience of cities.
-Situating placemaking in a mixed academic context and intersecting it with sensescapes, this course focuses on topics such as public space, community, diversity and 'the right to the city'.
+Situating placemaking in a mixed academic context, this course focuses on topics such as public space, community, diversity and 'the right to the city'.
 Interdisciplinary theoretical insights will directly inspire the hands-on part of the programme in which students will apply the Placemaking methodology and put forward proposals for interventions.

 The diverse morning lectures focus on the theory of placemaking.
 In the afternoon, we will use Amsterdam as our living laboratory, exploring placemaking practices at various locations.
 You will learn by doing, intensively engaging with a specific site in Amsterdam.
 There you will study challenges formulated by local stakeholders (these might be community organizers or the municipality).
 To analyse and develop an intervention for these challenges you will be guided through a design thinking research process involving local residents.
 Finally, you will have the opportunity to present your initial solutions in the presence of the stakeholders.

 Want to get to know more about studying in Amsterdam, and what the urban fabric of sensescapes is like?
 Follow us on social media and join our summer community.
 Get a feel for our summer school vibe and our academic and social community, and learn about studying with us through the eyes of past summer school students.